Rocky-04/Rocky-04/README.md

 - 💪 I like to write code
 - 🎉 I love a movie and playing football
 - 🖥️ Open for work (Python Developer)
-- 💼 Looking for my first job in IT, where I can grow fast, gain new skills, and work in a team
+- 💼 Looking for my first job in IT, where I can grow fast, gain new skills, and work in a team.
-- 🚀 Looking for a full-time job in an office or remote, a schedule is not important
+- 🚀 I am looking for a full-time job in an office or remotely.
+A schedule is optional.

 ### Connect with me: